 - i.
 Passing Score is 80%. - ii.
-Each test will consist of 10 questions. - iii.
-Students will have two (2) opportunities to achieve a passing score (8 out of 10 math questions) on the first scheduled date.
-If, after the second attempt, a score of 80% is not achieved, the student will be referred to the Nursing Department's and/or Math Department's tutoring lab. - iv.
-Following the tutoring session(s), the student must pass a drug calculation test within one (1) week, achieving a score of 80%. - v.
+Each test will consist of 20 questions. - iii.
+Students will have two (2) opportunities to achieve a passing score on the first scheduled date.
+If a student is not successful after the first attempt, then the student is referred to Math tutoring.
+If, after the second attempt, a score of 80% is still not achieved, the student will have to drop the course with Withdraw Drop (WD) before the last day to receive WD. - iv.
 All dosage calculation tests must be completed within the first three weeks of the semester.